Pool Cleaners

 If you have a large or irregular-shaped pool, a robotic cleaner with advanced navigation might work best.
 For smaller, rectangular pools, a suction-side cleaner could be enough.

-Pool cleaners cost depends on their type and features.
-Think about how much youβre willing to spend and consider the long-term benefits of having a cleaner pool.
+Pool cleaner costs depend on their type and features.
+Think about how much you’re willing to spend and consider the long-term benefits of having a cleaner pool.

 If energy costs are a concern, robotic cleaners are often more energy-efficient than pressure-side cleaners, saving you money over time.